Thursday, September 9th, 2010

 (Prince George County, Virginia Records, Benjamin B. Weisiger III, 1975)

-Comment: There are few Prince George County records that survived after this date until 1789.
+Few Prince George County records survived after this date until 1789.

 1757+ Transition to Sussex County

-Nathaniel Tatum probably married between March and October 1758 to Sarah Health Tatum, widow of Peter Tatum (~1712) No children are known by this 2nd marriage since they were probably too old.
-Sarah Health had previously married to Peter Tatum (~1712), who was the son of Edward Tatum + Rebecca Hicks.
+Nathaniel Tatum married between March and October 1758 to Sarah Heath Tatum, widow of Peter Tatum (~1710) No children are known by this 2nd marriage since they were probably too old.
+Sarah Health had previously married to Peter Tatum (~1710 to 1751), who was the son of Edward Tatum (1670/80 to 1739) and wife Rebecca.
 Peter and Sarah Tatum had 3 daughters and two sons named Thomas Tatum and Edward Tatum (1741).
-The grandfather Edward Tatum (~1670/80) did have another son named Nathaniel Tatum, but he (in this writer's opinion) migrated to Edgecombe County, North Carolina by 1742 and died there in 1751.
+The grandfather Edward Tatum (~1670/80) did have a son named Nathaniel Tatum, but he (in this writer's opinion) migrated to Edgecombe County, North Carolina by 1742 and died there in 1751.

 Sarah Tatum's children by her 1st marriage were young enough, that "Thomas and Edward came under the guardianship of Henry Tatum.
-Sarah married 2nd Nathaniel Tatum, by October 1758 when they deeded 116 acres Peter left Sarah to her sons."*
+Sarah married 2nd to Nathaniel Tatum by October 1758 when they deeded 116 acres Peter left Sarah to her sons."*

-Our subject, Nathaniel Tatum (~1705) was not in any Albemarle (Surry-Sussex County) Procession until 1757.
+Our subject, Nathaniel Tatum (~1700 – 1763+) was not in any Albemarle (Surry-Sussex County) Procession until 1757.
 He then had two Albemarle Parish Procession records on August 1757 and March 1764 with his land being between (north side of) Joseph's Swamp, the county line, and Blackwater.
 The March 1764 Procession stated "Natha.
-Tatum's Land."
+Tatum's Land," suggesting he wasn’t living there.

 (Sussex County, Virginia Court Records 1757-1759, Book II, Weynette Parks Haun, 1997, page 68.)